andythienan/andythienan/README.md

-<h1 align="center">Hi 👋, I'm Trần Nguyễn Thiên Ân</h1>
-<h3 align="center">AI/ML Enthusiast | UIT Student | Future Machine Learning Engineer</h3>
+<h1 align="center">About me 🧠</h1>

 ---

-## 🌟 About me
+## 🌟 About Me

-- 🎓 An ambitious UIT student, driven by a passion for Machine Learning and Deep Learning, exploring the frontiers of AI's potential
+- 🎓 A motivated UIT student passionate about Artificial Intelligence, especially Machine Learning and Deep Learning
-- 🚀 Eager to learn, code, and innovate, transforming theoretical knowledge into practical solutions.
-Committed to shaping the future of AI, one breakthrough at a time
+- 🔬 Fascinated by how data, mathematics, and algorithms can be transformed into intelligent systems that solve real-world problems
+- 🚀 Always exploring, experimenting, and building — turning ideas into practical applications through constant learning and iteration
-- 🌌 A rising star in the world of AI, fueled by a relentless pursuit of knowledge and a dedication to making a positive impact
+- 💡 Driven by curiosity, discipline, and the desire to create meaningful AI-powered solutions that make a positive impact

 ---